RajaMuneerBaigal/kubernetes-intro/README.md

 - Control Plane : manages Kubernetes clusters and the workloads running on them.
 Include components like the API Server, Scheduler,etcd and Controller Manager.
 - Pod           : one or more containers running together on one Node.
 Basic unit of deployment.
 Containers are always in the pod.
 - Controller    : For creating/updating pods and other objects.
 Types of controllers include Deployment, Replicaset, Stateful,Job,CronJob, Stateful set, Daemonset and so on.
-- Service       : network endpoint to connect to a pod
+- Service       : network endpoint to connect to a pod. usually when we create pods they acquire an internal ip which is good for dev but for prod we need to create services which has a better lifecycle                   and doesn't change.
 - Namespace     : Filtered group of objects inside a cluster.
-- Secrects,Configmaps and more
+- Configmaps    : Config maps used for external configurations of our app. i.e database_url
+- Secrects      : used to store secrets such as db_pass and so on.

 ### Creating Pods in Kubernetes:
  -------------------------------------------------